UAH-PSI/das-vessel-detection/README.md

 # Supplementary Material

 We have generated an additional [web page with supplementary material](https://geintra-uah.org/psi/index.html).
-It mainly consist of  videos demonstrating the behaviour of the algorithm under different conditions.
+It mainly consists of  videos demonstrating the behaviour of the algorithm under different conditions.
 It is available at [https://geintra-uah.org/psi/index.html](https://geintra-uah.org/psi/index.html).

 ---